maudnals/questions/README.md

 **Webpack: what's the difference between devServer and server?**

+**Webpack: what is webpack-merge for?**
+It's useful to merge webpack configurations (common+dev or common+prod).
+Under the hood it's a bit like `object.assign`, but with a lot of webpack-specific functionality (regarding the order, for example).

 **Webpack: should you install webpack locally or globally?**
 Install Globally (`npm install -g webpack`):
 When installed globally, webpack can be run using webpack command from the Command prompt/Terminal window.